-User testing is one of the most important steps you can take to create a successful website.
-And, contrary to what you might think, it doesn’t require a huge budget, fancy designers, focus groups, or in-depth data analysis.
-In fact, you can put together an effective user test with just five people.
+User testing is one of the best ways to create a successful website.
+And it doesn’t require a huge budget, designers, focus groups, or in-depth data analysis.
+In fact, you can conduct an effective website usability test yourself, with just a few people.

 What is website usability testing?